 How Do You Apply?

-Candidates for the most recent session of Bridge to BCG first had to submit a resume while applying online (no cover letter was needed).
-Those who passed the resume screen were asked to take the BCG Pymetrics test and complete a BCG one-way interview.
+The application process for candidates in the most recent session of Bridge to BCG first had to submit a resume while applying online (no cover letter was needed).
+Those who passed the resume screen were asked to take the BCG Pymetrics test and complete a BCG one way video interview.
 The lucky few were then invited to participate in Bridge to BCG.

 Double-check the BCG website for the application process for the next recruiting season as it changes from year to year (link at the end of this article).
 Make sure you don’t miss deadlines.
 The 2023 deadline is February 28th!